 Keto Peppermint Mocha (Starbucks Copycat!)

-- 1 cup unsweetened coconut milk (from a carton, NOT a can! - you can use almond milk if you don't have coconut)
+- 1 cup unsweetened coconut milk or almond milk (from a carton, not a can)

 - 2 tbsp heavy whipping cream